ShrikeGames/commander_gpt/README.md

   - Could look at azure's virtual assistants as one option
 - (Maybe) Instead of sending images directly to OpenAI use another service to describe the image and send OpenAI the description
   - This is because openAI refuses to identify anything that seems like it contains real people, or has other unspecified criteria that refuses to process it
-- Refactor, clean up code, add doc strings
-  - Main code has been refactored and cleaned up but the libraries are still a mess.
 - (Maybe) Parse the response from openAI and allow it to control the keyboard/mouse?
   - Might be some simpler games where that kind of logic could be possible